lucasjoliveau/doc/es/developer/howtos/company.md

 B to it.
 It is only when the user logs out from company B that access errors will occur for the sales order.

-To correctly manage multi-company behaviors, Odoo’s ORM provides multiple
+To correctly manage multi-company behaviors, Konvergo ERP’s ORM provides multiple
 features:

   * Company-dependent fields